Things to see and do - French Alps

 In the Occitan language, mescal signifies "mixture", and these balconies tower 250m above the spot where the waters of the Verdon River mingle with those of its tributary, the Artuby.
 In this wild, grandiose setting, the river's crystal waters rush past a narrow knife-edged ridge.
 Note the depth of the north-south facing gorges upstream, which are between 400 and 500m in places.
 The view is best from the upper belvedere.

-This magnificent beech-lined Cirque Vaumale lies around 700m above Verdon.
-The best views of it are from the stretch of road running between the Balcons de la Mescla and Moustiers-Ste-Marie since here it reaches a peak height of 1 204m.
-You can also enjoy unobstructed views of the Vaumale springs, Lac de Sainte Croix and, in the distance, the Luberon, the Montagne de Lure and Mt Ventoux.
+This magnificent beech-lined cirque stretches out around 700m above the Verdon.
+The best views of it are to be had from the stretch of road running between the Balcons de la Mescla and Moustiers-Ste-Marie, since here it reaches a peak height of 1 202m.
+You can also enjoy unobstructed views of the Vaumale springs.
+As you exit the cirque, the road deviates from the gorges, affording views over the Verdon, downriver, and over the Lac de Ste-Croix.

 This pass marks the end of the gorge and gives you a final chance to admire the Grand Canyon stretching uphill as far as the eye can see.
 The view below takes in a stunning horizon of blue-tinged mountain tops, including the ridge of the Mt Sainte Victoire.
 In the foreground is the Plateau de Valensole, which runs down to the Lac de Sainte Croix.